deepin-community/btrfs-progs/Documentation/Status.rst

      - requires `raid-stripe-tree`
    * - RAID56
      - not implemented
-     - will be supported once raid-stripe-tree support is implemented
+     - Will be supported once raid-stripe-tree support is implemented
    * - discard
      - not implemented
      - May not be required at all due to automatic zone reclaim
+   * - subpage blocksize
+     - not implemented
+     - Missing support for compressed data
    * - fsverity
      - TBD
      -